Casio F-91W

 The Casio F-91W is a digital watch manufactured by Japanese electronics company Casio.
 Introduced in June 1989 (Note: The Wikipedia article had previously, since March 2009, reported an incorrect release year of 1991, which was repeated in a BBC article suspected of sourcing the date from Wikipedia (an example of circular reporting).
-The false release year was finally corrected in 2019, citing an article by KSNV about the error as a source.) as a successor of the F-87W, it is popular for its low price, long battery life and iconic design.
-As of 2011, annual production of the watch is 3 million units, which makes it the most sold watch in the world.
+The false release year was finally corrected in 2019, citing an article by KSNV about the error as a source.) as a successor of the F-87W, it is popular for its low price, long battery life, and iconic design.
+As of 2026, production of the watch was 100 million, which made it the most sold watch in the world.

 Specifications

 Design

 Designed by Ryūsuke Moriai as his first design for Casio, the case of the F-91W measures 37.5 by 34.5 by 8.5 mm.
 The case is primarily made of resin, with a stainless steel caseback and buttons, with the manufacturer's module number, 593, stamped on the caseback.
 The resin strap is 18 mm at the fitting and 22 mm across the widest part of the lugs.
 The total weight is 21 g.